-This course will satisfy Vic licensing requirements.
+The below units will satisfy Victorian licensing requirements.
 We also have a course tailored to NSW’s and SA’s specific licensing requirements.
 NT, TAS, QLD and WA do not have specific units required for licensing.
 Call us to discuss what will best suit your needs.

 |FNSORG601||Negotiate to achieve goals and manage disputes|